hapax/hapax.github.io/assets/chuzenji.md

 A convenience store is a good place to visit eternity.

-On the northern shore, Chuzenji has a single backstreet, pitched up the hill at Kegon falls in the east (the middle of the "V"), and running like a droplet back into the lake as the road crawls westward.
+On the northern shore, Chuzenji has a single backstreet, pitched up the hill at Kegon waterfall in the east (the middle of the "V"), and running like a droplet back into the lake as the road crawls westward.
-Little Forest Inn is near this westward fall, cushioned in between an enormous shed and an empty weedlot, a little forest poetically apposed by the guesthouse.
+Little Forest Inn is near this westward fall, cushioned in between an enormous shed and an empty weedlot, a little forest in poetic apposition to the guesthouse.
+There are various unmarked doors, all locked.
+A handsome mailslot suggests that one is

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake9.png" />